 - Don’t miss out.

 We want it – and we want it now!
 Modern audiences are accustomed to instant gratification, which means you can use words like “immediately” or “instantly” to attract attention and encourage purchases.
 Think about how much more appealing overnight shipping is than waiting two weeks to receive your latest purchase.
-Or how convenient it is to start enjoying the benefits of your new service on the same day you submitted the payment.
+Or how convenient it is to start enjoying the benefits of your new service on the same day you submitted the payment for your invoice letter.

 When there’s no waiting involved before they can experience the value of a purchase, people are much happier about the idea of spending money on a product or service.